NadeemAhmad3/CIFAR-10-GAN/README.md

 Since GANs have no explicit likelihood function, evaluation is performed visually and via metric-based methods.

 ### 1. Training Curves (`results/training_curves.png`)
-Two side-by-side plots are generated after training:
+Two side-by-side plots generated after training:
 - **Loss curves** for Generator and Discriminator over all epochs.
-- **Discriminator confidence** tracking $D(x)$ (should decrease from ~1 to ~0.5) and $D(G(z))$ (should increase from ~0 to ~0.5).
+- **Discriminator confidence** tracking $D(x)$ and $D(G(z))$.
 Convergence of both toward the 0.5 equilibrium line indicates a healthy training dynamic.

 ### 2. Generation Progress (`results/generation_progress.png`)
-Snapshots of a **fixed noise vector** fed through the Generator are captured at epoch 1 and every 25 epochs thereafter.
-This directly visualizes how the Generator's output evolves from random noise into structured images over the 300-epoch run.
+Snapshots of a **fixed noise vector** passed through the Generator are captured at epoch 1 and every 25 epochs thereafter.
+This directly visualizes how the Generator's output evolves from noise into structured images across 300 epochs.

 ### 3. Final Generated Grid (`results/final_generated.png`)
 An 8×8 grid of 64 images generated from fresh random noise at the end of training.

 ### 4. Nearest Neighbor Search (`results/nearest_neighbor.png`)
 The core memorization check.
-For each of 8 generated images, the closest real CIFAR-10 training image is found using **L2 distance in pixel space** (batched for efficiency):
+For each of 8 generated images, the closest real CIFAR-10 training image is found using **batched L2 distance in pixel space**:

 ```python
 dists = torch.norm(real_batch_flat - fake_flat, dim=1)
 ```

-If the nearest real neighbor looks significantly different from the generated image (high L2 distance, different content), this is strong evidence that the Generator has learned to synthesize **novel features** rather than memorize and reproduce training samples.
+If the nearest real neighbor looks significantly different from the generated image (high L2 distance, different visual content), this confirms the Generator is synthesizing **novel images** rather than memorizing the training set.

 ---